esl/MongooseIM/doc/developers-guide/xep_tool.md

 `escript <PATH_TO_EBIN> <OPTIONAL_OUTPUT_FILE>`

-in our case, from mongoose root dir:
+in our case, from Mongooseim root dir:

 `escript ./tools/xep_tool/xep_tool.escript apps/ejabberd/ebin list.md`

-Markdown with unique xep names and urls is saved to file `list.md` You can copy-paste content of this file to your main README file.
+The Markdown with unique XEP names and urls is saved to file `list.md` You can copy-paste the content of this file to your main README file.

 ### Example look of generated file